-The historic town of Tombstone is out in the middle of the desert, about 190 miles from Phoenix and sits on the plateau above most of the silver mines.
+The historic town of Tombstone is out in the middle of the dessert, about 190 miles from Phoenix, and sits on the plateau above most of the silver mines.

-Buffalo Trading Company is located in a row of stores in old frontier structures on E. Allen between 5th and 4th Street, and between Fremont and E Toughnut Street, in the heart of historic Tombstone.
-It shares a wall with The golden Eagle Brewery Building, and was across the street from the theater and bowling Alley.
+Buffalo Trading Company is located in a row of stores in old frontier structures on East Allen between 5th and 4th Street, and between Fremont and East Toughnut Street, in the heart of historic Tombstone.
+It shares a wall with The Golden Eagle Brewery Building, and was across the street from the theater and bowling alley

 Our Haunted Paranormal Stories are Written by Julie Carr